 Contrary to our expectations, we could not prove that dissociation mediates between traumatic load and PTSD symptoms.
 Since we did find that traumatic load predicts dissociation, and the later predicts PTSD symptoms, we believe that the reason we did not find a significant mediation was the lack of statistical power.
 The same can be said for education: as expected, more educated patients were less likely to develop dissociation and PTSD symptoms.
 Nevertheless, we did not find that dissociation significantly mediates between education and PTSD symptoms.
 Future research should replicate both mediational models with a larger sample.

 Our study had several limitations, being the main one the small size of our sample (n = 57).
 Our study also had a self-selection bias because only a small percentage of the initial sample completed the second measure, which was necessary to be included in the current study.
+This is particularly relevant considering that compared to patients who completed the study, those who abandoned the study between T0 and T1 were significantly more depressed at baseline (p < .05) and dissociated more during the traumatic experience (p < .01).

+Our sample was from an emergency room and did not include traumatized patients that would be found in other settings.
 In addition, we did not include the most severe patients in the emergency room, individuals who were being treated for psychiatric conditions, and those who suffered intentional trauma.
 Thus, it is not possible to know if our findings generalize to those populations.
 Finally, all our measures were self-report, which limits the quality of the assessments.

 Nevertheless, our study also had some important strengths.
 We assessed several relevant psychological phenomena, collected data right after a traumatic event had occurred, and followed patients to see how their symptomatology had evolved a month later.
 Additionally, our study is the first to show that education can be a protective factor of peritraumatic dissociation.